ReSQueing Parallel and Private Stochastic Convex Optimization: Acknowledgements

 \section{Acknowledgements}

 We thank Vijaykrishna Gurunathan for helpful conversations on parallel convex optimization that facilitated initial insights regarding ReSQue.
+We also thank the anonymous reviewers for their feedback.
 YC was supported in part by the Israeli Science Foundation (ISF) grant no.\ 2486/21 and the Len Blavatnik and the Blavatnik Family foundation.
 AS was supported in part by a Microsoft Research Faculty Fellowship, NSF CAREER Award CCF-1844855, NSF Grant CCF-1955039, a PayPal research award, and a Sloan Research Fellowship.

 [1]{$^{#1}$}

 \begin{appendix}